chrisroselli/oak-template-generator/README.md

 Well now you should see a `dest` folder in your xxxx-slush-oak folder.
 What are you waiting for open it!
 Inside you will find some familiar file names, `borders.php`, `template.css` and `screen.css`.
-Open them up in your favorite editor and paste them into our CMS.
+Open them up in your favorite editor and paste them into the CMS.
 Yes, that's it.
 ## Post generator tweaks
 Now I hope you didn't think you were gonna paste those files in and poof, "Site ready for review".